Stroke Prevention in Atrial Fibrillation

 Please read this notice and click the acknowledgement

 There are no fees for participating and receiving CME credit for this activity.
-During the period November 16, 2012 through November 16, 2014, participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity, and are expected to view all five segments totaling 3 hours to successfully complete the activity and earn CME credit; 3) register and complete the evaluation form and post-test; 4) score 100% on the post-test; and 5) print out your CME certificate.
+During the period December 12, 2011 through December 12, 2013 participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity, and are expected to view the 6 segments totaling 2 hours and 15 minutes to successfully complete the activity and earn CME credit; 3) register and complete the evaluation form and post-test; 4) score 100% on the post-test; and 5) print out your CME certificate

-In this web-based program, physicians will learn how recent advances in basic and clinical research have helped to advance the understanding of treatment advances in stroke prevention in atrial fibrillation
+In this web-based program, physicians will learn how recent advances in basic and clinical research have helped to advance the understanding of treatment advances in stroke prevention in the setting of atrial fibrillation.

-Participation in this WebCAST is complimentary, and clinicians are invited to view this CME-certified program and/or share this invitation with other colleagues, departmental staff members, and healthcare professionals.
+Enrollment for this WebCAST is complimentary, and clinicians are invited to participate in this CME-certified WebCAST and/or share this invitation with other colleagues, departmental staff members, and healthcare professionals.

-The University of Massachusetts Medical School designates this enduring material for a maximum of 3.0 AMA PRA Category 1 Credits(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The University of Massachusetts Medical School designates this enduring material for a maximum of 2.5 AMA PRA Category 1 Credit(s)™.
+Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Program Manager Gideon Bosker, MD has nothing to disclose.